Intelligent diagnosis

 Resource Usage Trends

-If you use a shared scheduling resource group, this section displays the resource utilization rate of the group over different periods and the task's resource wait time.
+If you use the shared scheduling resource group, this section displays the resource utilization of the current scheduling resource group across time periods, and the time that the current task spent waiting for resources.

 -